 Check out the guts.

-Be on the lookout for any signs of knob and tube wiring or galvanized piping.
-These might not be evident to the untrained buyer’s eye, so be sure to ask your realtor if you’re unsure; both of these can mean expensive home insurance issues down the line.
+Be on the lookout for signs of knob & tube wiring or galvanized piping.
+These might not be evident to the untrained buyer’s eye, so be sure to ask your realtor if you’re unsure.
+Both can mean expensive home insurance issues down the line.

 Know the age of major items.

 When checking out the basement, don’t get caught up in your plans for a home gym or extra playroom for the kids.
 Stick with your realtor and scope out that less-than-desirable storage room, where big-ticket items like your furnace and water heater lie.

 These items, along with others like your roof and air conditioner, can mean big bucks if they need to be replaced in short order — and may affect how much you want to offer for the home.
 Be sure to check their ages and research the life expectancy of the brand and model before moving forward.

 About Our Guest Blogger: